Silas-Blanchard/CP-499-E-Sports-Lab/README.md

 /CP-499-E-Sports-Lab/Website/server:
 >content-gen: Contains files that produce the files in html_and_layout_data
 >html_and_layout_data: Contains files as well as default settings in the form of CSV files (also includes default versions of the HTML files)
->tests: Contains programs useful in bug-fixing.
-Remains in place in anticipation of future versions.